Linkage Projects

 FUNDING

-The criteria weighting is as follows:
+The selection criteria and their weightings are as follows:

 • Project quality and innovation: 30%